Variable cost: Variable costs over time

 Over a five-year horizon, all costs can become variable costs.
 The business can decide to shut down and sell off its buildings and equipment if long-run total cost exceeds their long-run total revenue, or to expand and increase the amount of both of them if their long-run total revenue exceeds their long-run total cost, which would include their variable costs.
 It can change its entire labor force, managerial as well as line workers.

 Thus, which costs are classified as variable and which as fixed depends on the time horizon, most simply classified into short run and long run, but really with an entire range of time horizons.

-Common Examples of Variable Costs

-While variable costs are a part of anything business related, some common examples include sales commissions, labor costs, and the costs of raw materials.